rackersteve/rackspace-how-to/content/dedicated-hosting/manage-user-permissions-for-dedicated-hosting.md

 Use the following steps to delete a user or product group:

-1. Click the arrow icon to the left of the user or product group.
+1. Click the arrow icon to the left of the user or product group to expand the row for that group.

-    The row for that group expands.

 2. Click **Edit Group**.
 3. Select **Actions > Delete Group**.

 ### Manage global permissions